The Aloes Wild Coast Lodge

 (Note: The Aloes Boathouses and river Jetty's are a holiday lifestyle convenience and exclusive to very few Accommodation facilities down here)

-*Rates are a standard thru ought the year @ R2600 per night for 8 persons,
+*Rates are a standard thru ought the year @ R2800 per night for 8 persons,

 2 additional persons can be accommodated on mattresses, charged at R300 per head per night.
-NB: payment secures Bookings.
+Note: no bookings will be held unless payment is made.
+Payment secures Bookings.

 **Gillie's on request are R200 per day extra over (client pays direct)

-**River Boat hire is R800 per day, fuel is for guests account, or as agreed.
+**River Boat hire (if available) is R800 per day, fuel is for guests account, or as agreed.

 T&C's apply re Liabilities, Skippers license is necessary, and any damages that may occur to boat and motor are for Clients acct.